Senior Seminar Descriptions

 GU4913 (Sec.
 2) MACROECONOMICS Seminar

-This course will involve a wide-ranging discussion of the causes and consequences of modern economic crises, most notably the financial crisis of 2007 and the pandemic crisis of 2020.
-We will first put the 2007 and 2020 experiences into a broad historical perspective, discovering that financial markets, while necessary for modern capitalist economies, are fragile and sometimes break.
+This course will involve a wide-ranging discussion of the causes and consequences of modern economic crises, most notably the financial crisis of 2007, the pandemic crisis of 2020, and geopolitical crisis of 2022-25.
+We will first put them into a broad historical perspective, discovering that financial markets, while necessary for modern capitalist economies, are fragile and sometimes break.
 In 2007, a combination of hubris, greed, debt, poorly understood financial innovation, and inadequate regulation and supervision contributed to the crisis and eventual “great” recession, the worst since the 1930s.
-In 2020, a self-induced economic lockdown reduced the pandemic health threat but caused an even deeper but shorter recession compared to 2007.
-The financial crisis has proven much different than 2007 with Wall Street doing much better than Main Street.
-We will learn how both situations were global in scope and how well economic policymakers handled them.
+In 2020, a self-induced economic lockdown reduced the pandemic health threat but caused an even deeper but much shorter recession compared to 2007.
+In 2022, the geopolitical and national security situation intensified, exacerbating existing disruptions in commodity prices and supply chains from the pandemic.
+Inflation reached 8%, a pace not experienced since the 1980s.
+By late 2024, even though inflation has fallen significantly to less than 3% and unemployment rate had fallen to a low at 4% plus, households (and to a lesser extent firms) are unhappy with current economic conditions.
+We will learn how all three situations were global in scope and how well economic policymakers handled and are handling them.
 We will compare economic and financial market performance with that of the “average” of other major disruptions, including the Great Depression.
 We will finish with a look at how the aftershocks of both crises are contributing to the societal discomfort both in the U.S. and around the globe.